xu-yuan1/openvino-docs/pages/documentation/converting-models-with-model-optimizer/faq-model-optimizer.rst

 9. What does the message "Mean file for topologies with multiple inputs is not supported" mean?
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 Model Optimizer does not support mean file processing for topologies with more than one input.
 In this case, you need to perform preprocessing of the inputs for a generated Intermediate Representation in OpenVINO Runtime to perform subtraction for every input of your multi-input model.
-See the :ref:`Overview of Preprocessing <doxid-openvino_docs__o_v__u_g__preprocessing__overview>` for details.
+See the :ref:`Overview of Preprocessing <deploy_infer__preprocessing_overview>` for details.

 .. _question-10: